edgedb/edgedb/docs/clients/python/api/asyncio_client.rst

         Returns an instance of :py:class:`AsyncIORetry`.

-        See :ref:`edgedb-python-asyncio-api-transaction` for more details.
+        See :ref:`gel-python-asyncio-api-transaction` for more details.

         Example: